READ THIS !!! – Passing your Driving Test (PDA) #drivingtest

 - Any other reason that causes the assessor to intervene to avoid a crisis or potential crisis

 … and many more.
-It’s a long list and it grows all the time as candidates find additional ways to sabotage their PDA!!
+It’s a long list and it grows all the time as candidates continually find inventive ways to sabotage their PDA!!

 How do we minimise the risk of making these mistakes?
 The answer is simple – PRACTICE, PRACTICE AND MORE PRACTICE!!

 … but not just any old practice that reinforces bad habits.
-At the risk of being seen as trying to promote our industry, there is simply no better investment than getting lessons with a qualified instructor as early as possible in the learning process.
-Then whether you choose to continue with more lessons, or go off and do most of your hours in the family car with Mum or Dad, you will be more likely to be reinforcing the correct habits.
-Some people come to us just a couple of weeks (or sometimes days!) before their PDA “to learn how to park”.
+At the risk of being seen as trying to promote our industry, there is simply no better investment than getting lessons with a qualified instructor who specialises in your chosen test area as early as possible in the learning process.
+Whether you then choose to continue with more lessons, or go away and do most of your hours in the family car with Mum, Dad or other friends or family, you will more likely be reinforcing the correct habits.
+Some people come to us just a couple of weeks (or sometimes days) before their PDA “just to learn how to park”!
 What we often find is that they may have been driving incorrectly from the start.
-They may have serious issues with steering, observation, indicating or other safety matters, and they may be unfamiliar with the characteristics or peculiarities of the potential test routes.
+They may have serious issues with steering, observation, indicating or other safety issues, and they may be unfamiliar with the characteristics or peculiarities of the potential test routes.